 Did you plan your pregnancy?

 My son was unintended.
-I won’t say unplanned because I had always planned to have children.
+I won’t say he was an unplanned pregnancy because I had always planned to have children.
 Always imagined being a mother.
 I had white picket fence aspirations where I was married to the doppelganger of George Clooney.
 I envisioned celebrations and joy when I found out I was expecting my first child.

 Instead I felt numb, buzzing panic.
 What am I going to do?!
 The prevailing emotions I recall from those first few months are fear, confusion and being utterly overwhelmed.

 I had been with Leo’s dad a short time.
 We were barely at the point of considering a mini break, let alone having a child.
 I was told courtesy of PCOS that conception would likely impossible.
 My doctor said the discomfort and sickness was likely another cyst.
 Pumped me full of goodness-knows-what.
 Visiting my mum a week later I ended up ringing my doctor in agony.
 Google told me it was death or rabies.
 Low and behold a scan in A&E showed my cyst had a heartbeat.

 How did you feel in pregnancy?

 I don’t remember much of being pregnant.
 I have bitter regrets that I cannot look back and feel fond memories of that time.
 I have pictures where I am smiling and think I was happy.
 Or was trying so hard I appeared to be.

 My poor grandparents being traditional types were at first, in earnest, horrified and disappointed.
 I remember my grandad on the phone saying he did not want to talk to me.
 If any moment ever broke my heart it was that.
 But my family and friends stuck by me.
 Have been so generous with their love, time and ensuring little man could have everything he possibly wants in the world.
 A lady in a shop told me that I was too young to be a mum.